AbhirajBhashkar/AutoGarden/README.md

 Attempted to set up ESPHOME on Home Assistant.
 Experienced issues with connecting, will try again later.

 May20th:
 Established Radio connection with another ESP32 with the same radio module.
 Able to send test messages to count.
 Very few error signals.
+Successfully transmitted and received packetized data including RSSI/SNR metrics.